cmusphinx/cmusphinx.github.io/wiki/tutorialsphinx4.md

 	`</dependency>`

-In gradle you need to following lines in ''build.gradle''
+In gradle you need to following lines in `build.gradle`

 	:::javascript
 	repositories {